© WILEY-VCH Verlag GmbH & Co. KGaA, Weinheim

 6 Proofs and reprints

-1 Aims and scopeELECTROPHORESIS is an international journal that publishes original manuscripts on all aspects of electrophoresis, and also more recently on all aspects of liquid phase separations (e.g., HPLC, micro- and nano-LC, UHPLC, micro- and nano-fluidics, liquid-phase micro-extractions, etc., see also Editorial of Issue no. 1, vol. 33, 2012).
-Topics include new or improved analytical and preparative methods, development of theory, and innovative applications of electrophoretic and liquid phase separations methods in the study of nucleic acids, proteins, and other compounds.
+1 Aims and scopeELECTROPHORESIS is an international journal that publishes original manuscripts on all aspects of electrophoresis, and liquid phase separations (e.g., HPLC, micro- and nano-LC, UHPLC, micro- and nano-fluidics, liquid-phase micro-extractions, etc.).
+Topics include new or improved analytical and preparative methods, development of theory, and innovative applications of electrophoretic and liquid phase separations methods in the study of nucleic acids, proteins, carbohydrates natural products, pharmaceuticals, environmental species and other compounds of importance to the life sciences.
+Papers in the areas of microfluidics and proteomics, which are not limited to electrophoresis-based methods will also be accepted for publication.
 Papers describing the application of standard electrophoretic methods will not be considered.
-Microfluidics and proteomics, which have been an integral part of the Journal since 2000 or earlier, have been added as subtitles in 2008 to make them more visible to the readers and authors (Papers in the areas of microfluidics and proteomics, which are not limited to electrophoresis-based methods will also be accepted for publication).

-As a natural expansion of the scope of the Journal, Nanoanalysis was added as another subtitle in 2011.
-Nanoanalysis is a broad term, and therefore papers that will be accepted for publications in nanoanalysis must be focused on one or more of the following: (i) nanoscale electrokinetics and phenomena related to electric double layer and/or confinement in nano-sized geometry, (ii) single cell and sub-cellular analysis, (iii) nano-sensors and ultra-sensitive detection aspects (e.g., involving quantum dots, "nano-electrodes" or nano-spray MS), (iv) nano-scale/nanopore DNA sequencing (next generation sequencing), (v) micro- and nano-scale sample preparation, (vi) nanoparticles and cells analyses by dielectrophoresis, (vii) separation-based analysis using nanoparticles, nanotubes and nanowires.
+Papers that will be accepted for publications in nanoanalysis must be focused on one or more of the following: (i) nanoscale electrokinetics and phenomena related to electric double layer and/or confinement in nano-sized geometry, (ii) single cell and subcellular analysis, (iii) nanosensors and ultrasensitive detection aspects (e.g., involving quantum dots, "nanoelectrodes" or nanospray MS), (iv) nanoscale/nanopore DNA sequencing (next generation sequencing), (v) micro- and nanoscale sample preparation, (vi) nanoparticles and cells analyses by dielectrophoresis, (vii) separation-based analysis using nanoparticles, nanotubes and nanowires.

 2 General terms of publicationThe author vouches that the work has not been published else where, either completely, in part, or in any other form and that the manuscript has not been submitted to another journal.
 The submitting author (listed under "Correspondence") accepts the responsibility of including as coauthors all appropriate persons and that all persons listed have contributed in some way to the design, implementation and /or analysis, interpretation and reporting of the study.
 The submitting author certifies that all coauthors have seen a draft copy of the manuscript and agree with its publication.